2021 Lamoille River Tactical Basin Plan

-The final draft of the plan is scheduled to be released in October when public meetings will be held.
-The final plan should be completed by December 2021.
-If you have questions or comments about the planning process or reccomendations for plan priorities, please contact your Basin 7 Watershed Planner, Danielle Owczarski, by email at Danielle.Owczarski@vermont.gov.
+The final plan was signed on January 10, 2022.
+If you have questions or comments about the planning process, please contact your Basin 7 Watershed Planner, Danielle Owczarski, by email at Danielle.Owczarski@vermont.gov or by phone at 802-490-6176.

 Tell Me About the Lamoille Basin